Timotej979/U-Net-Water-Land-Segmentation/README.md

 ![mask](./docs/assets/mask.png)
 ![object](./docs/assets/object.png)

-Figure 8: Image exaamples used in the dataset generation process: (1) RGB image, (2) Image segmented using the WaSR network, (3) Gray-scale binarized mask (4) Contour detection ran on the mask to acquire graound truth for evaluating YOLOv8
+Figure 8: Image examples used in the dataset generation process: (1) RGB image, (2) Image segmented using the WaSR network, (3) Gray-scale binarized mask (4) Contour detection ran on the mask to acquire graound truth for evaluating YOLOv8